cssr-tools/expreccs/docs/text/examples.rst

 between any of the iterations, we can use our friend `plopm <https://github.com/cssr-tools/plopm>`_.

 .. tip::
-    You can install plopm by executing in the terminal: pip install git+https://github.com/cssr-tools/plopm.git.
+    You can install `plopm <https://github.com/cssr-tools/plopm>`_ by executing in the terminal: **pip install git+https://github.com/cssr-tools/plopm.git**.

-For example, to show the difference in the spatial maps for pressure at iteration 4 and 7 at the third restart, this is achieved by executing:
+For example, to show the difference in the spatial maps for pressure between iteration 4 and 7 at the third restart, this is achieved by executing:

 .. code-block:: bash

-    plopm -i back-coupling/output/regional_7/regional_7,back-coupling/output/regional_4/regional_4 -v pressure -r 3 -s ,,1 -c rainbow -n "lambda x, _: f'{x:.2f}'" -d 5,5
+    plopm -i back-coupling/output/regional_7/regional_7 -diff back-coupling/output/regional_4/regional_4 -v pressure -r 3 -s ,,1 -c rainbow -cformat .2f -d 5,5

 .. image:: ./figs/pressure_plopm.png

-And to show the comparison for the summary vector FPR for iterations 1, 5, 7, and 9:
+and to show the comparison for the summary vector FPR for iterations 1, 5, 7, and 9:

 .. code-block:: bash

-    plopm -i back-coupling/output/regional_1/regional_1,back-coupling/output/regional_5/regional_5,back-coupling/output/regional_7/regional_7,back-coupling/output/regional_9/regional_9 -v fpr -d 5,5 -f 10
+    plopm -i 'back-coupling/output/regional_1/regional_1 back-coupling/output/regional_5/regional_5 back-coupling/output/regional_7/regional_7 back-coupling/output/regional_9/regional_9' -v fpr -d 5,5 -f 10

 .. image:: ./figs/fpr_plopm.png